The Unitary Patent

 Which countries does it cover?

 The Unitary Patent currently covers those EU countries which have agreed to both of the following: to participate in enhanced cooperation to establish the Unitary Patent; and ratified the Unified Patent Court Agreement.
-These 17 countries are:
+These 18 countries are:

-Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovenia and Sweden.
+Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Romania, Slovenia and Sweden.

 Additional countries that have not yet ratified the UPCA, but which are expected to join in the future are:

-In the coming years, there is an expectation that the number of countries covered by future Unitary Patents will not be limited to the initial group of 17 countries.
+In the coming years, there is an expectation that the number of countries covered by future Unitary Patents will not be limited to the current group of 18 countries.
 The countries covered by each Unitary Patent will depend on which of the participating EU countries have completed their ratification of the UPC Agreement at the time when that patent is granted.
 This means later-granted European patents may obtain unitary effect for additional countries, if the legislation is ratified by more of the participating countries before they are granted (possibly including additional countries that join the EU and the Unitary Patent system in future).

 Following the UK’s departure from the European Union, the UK withdrew from participation in the new system and does not form part of the territory covered by a Unitary Patent.